Academic Integrity: Home

 Fabrication or Falsifying:

-Fabrication involves inventing or counterfeiting information, i.e., creating results not obtained in a study or laboratory experiment.
-Falsification, on the other hand, involves deliberately altering or changing results to suit one’s needs in an experiment or other academic exercise.
+Fabrication involves inventing or counterfeiting information.
+Falsification, involves deliberately altering or changing results to suit one’s needs in an experiment or other academic exercise.

 Collusion is the unauthorized collaboration on work (written, oral, or practical) that should be done individually.